dhh1128/sivanea.com/ethan-and-the-spider-web-machine.md

 One day when Ethan came home from school, he was bored.

-“Try playing on the swings,” said Mom.
+"Try playing on the swings," said Mom.

-“Dance with me,” said his sister, Maia.
+"Dance with me," said his sister, Maia.

-“Trucks!
-Dey dwive fast!” said his brother, Caleb.
+"Trucks!
+Dey dwive fast!" said his brother, Caleb.

 Ethan played on the swings.
 He danced with Maia.
 He drove trucks.